MatyasGreff/salon-app-booking-api/README.md

 The API sends requests to a DynamoDB instance called S_BOOKINGS.
 In order to make the API work locally, make sure to create this instance.
-Also set up an IAM user with DunamoDB access.
+Also set up an IAM user with DynamoDB access.
 Then clone this repo and create a .env file in the root directory, fill with your details
 ```
 ACCESS_KEY_ID=